Chetas99/ml-algorithmic-trading/README.md

 ## Usage

-To use the framework, navigate to the examples directory and run the Python scripts provided:
+To use the framework, navigate to the implementation directory and run the Python scripts provided:

 Modify and extend these scripts to develop and test your own trading strategies.